TRADITIONAL MEDIA

 Outsourcing is one way to realize these goals while making the most of existing resources.
-Outsourcing remains a hot-button issue, particularly in the media where many jobs have been lost to offshore workers.
+It remains a hot-button issue, though, particularly in the media industry where many jobs have been lost to offshore workers.
 Yet media organizations continue to outsource non-core and routine work because it can mean the difference between staying afloat and going out of business.

-Media process outsourcing refers to media services that companies subcontract to local, near-shore or offshore providers.
+Media process outsourcing (MPO) refers to media services that companies subcontract to local, near-shore, or offshore providers.
 Just like business process outsourcing (BPO), the main drivers of MPO are cost savings and availability of skilled workers.
-Third party experts and MPO providers can make information and content dissemination more efficient and cost-effective.
+Third-party experts and MPO providers can make information and content dissemination more efficient and cost-effective.

-In 2007, the global media and entertainment industry was estimated to be worth US$1.62 trillion and was expected to have grown 7.5 percent (CAGR) by 2010.
-The United States accounted for the largest market share (about $720 billion in 2010), but growth was relatively slow in this region compared to emerging countries in Asia like India and China (Opportunities in Media & Entertainment Process Outsourcing, Tholons 2007).
+According to PricewaterhouseCoopers’ global entertainment and media (E&M) outlook report, the E&M industry was estimated to be worth $2.8 trillion in 2023, with a CAGR of 3.9 percent into 2028, when it is forecasted to post total revenue of $3.4 trillion.
+The United States accounted for the largest market share (about $649 billion in 2023), but growth was relatively slow in this region compared to emerging countries in Asia like India and China.

 Some commonly outsourced traditional media services include:

-Content development for print media, websites and mobile applications.
-Content creation, copywriting and editing are some of the most commonly outsourced media services.
+Content development for print media, websites, and mobile applications.
+Content creation, copywriting, and editing are some of the most commonly outsourced media services.
 Content development includes marketing materials, press releases, and brochures.
 For websites and apps, there is a great demand for well-written, engaging content that is search engine optimized.
-Third party providers provide content development at significantly reduced costs and also undertake high-volume work.
+Third-party providers can take over content development and other high-volume work at significantly reduced costs.

 Video editing, graphics, and animation.
-Subtitling, video editing, graphics and animation are creative media services that are increasingly being outsourced in order to reduce costs.
-Hiring creative professionals offshore or partnering with a creative agency mean big savings because the company avoids having to recruit, train and support full-time employees.
+Subtitling, video editing, graphics, and animation are creative media services that are increasingly being outsourced in order to reduce costs.
+Hiring creative professionals offshore or partnering with a creative agency translates to big savings because the company avoids having to recruit, train, and support full-time employees.

 Streamlined processes.
 Third parties do the heavy lifting and deliver exactly what the business needs.
 With access to domain experts and advanced technology and systems, outsourced service providers can streamline workflows and boost efficiency.